Battle of Opis: Aftermath

-The defeat at Opis appears to have ended any serious resistance to the Persian invasion.
+The Babylonian defeat at Opis appears to have ended any serious resistance to the Persian invasion.
 The Nabonidus Chronicle states that following the battle, "on the fourteenth day [6 October] Sippar was captured without battle.
 Nabonidus fled."
 The chronicle's wording implies that Nabonidus was present in Sippar when the Persians arrived.
 Cyrus remained in Sippar, and "on the sixteenth day [12 October] Ug/Gubaru, governor of Gutium, and the army of Cyrus without a battle entered Babylon."
 Nabonidus himself was captured shortly afterward when he returned to Babylon.
 His ultimate fate is unclear, but according to the 3rd century BC Babylonian historian Berossus, Nabonidus was spared and he went into exile in Carmania, where he died years later.
 Persian troops took control of the city, though the Nabonidus Chronicle provides little detail of how this was done.
 The chronicle makes a point of noting the conquering army's protection of the city's most important temples and records that "Interruption of (rites/cults) in [the] Esagila [temple] or the [other] temples there was none, and no date was missed."
 Seventeen days later, on 29 October, Cyrus himself entered Babylon, where he was proclaimed king, issued royal proclamations and appointed governors of his newly conquered realm.

 Ancient Greek accounts of Cyrus's campaign and the fall of Babylon differ significantly from the cuneiform accounts preserved in the Nabonidus Chronicle and the Cyrus Cylinder, suggesting that the Greeks were drawing on—or perhaps inventing—different traditions about the conquest of Babylonia.
 The two ancient Greek sources for the campaign, Herodotus and Xenophon, present broadly similar versions of events.
 According to Herodotus, Cyrus marched to Babylon along the side of the Diyala river (past Opis, though the battle is not mentioned), where the Persians fought a battle with the Babylonians near the capital.
 Cyrus subsequently laid siege to Babylon, ordering his troops to dig a canal to drain off part of the Euphrates to enable his troops to penetrate the city through weak points in its defences.
 Xenophon provides a similar but more elaborate account, claiming that Cyrus dug a huge trench around the city to divert the Euphrates and make the river bed passable for the Persian army.
 Herodotus, Xenophon and the Biblical Book of Daniel all assert that the Babylonians were taken by surprise while celebrating a festival.